Virginia College Application Week

 - Application Fee Waivers*

-*Benefit only available to schools that serve a population of students where 49.5% or more are elibilgle for free or reduced priced lunch.
+*Benefit only available to schools that serve a population of students where 49.5% or more are eligible for free or reduced priced lunch.

 College Application Fee Waivers*

 Virginia College Application Week (VCAW) application fee waivers are only available to students attending a registered event host high school that serves a population of students where 49.5% or more are eligible for free or reduced price lunch.
-Check your public high school's eligibiilty by reviewing the Virginia Department of Education high school eligible students attending an eligible registered VCAW high school host site.
+Check your public high school's eligibility by reviewing the Virginia Department of Education National School Lunch Program Free and Reduced Price Eligibility Reports.
 Instructions for accessing each waiver are forwarded directly to the host site coordinator.
-Site coordinators are asked to use discretion in sharing the the guidance and to adhere to the eligibility requirements provided by each participating institution of higher education.
+Site coordinators are asked to use discretion in sharing instructions and to adhere to the eligibility requirements provided by each participating institution of higher education.

 Students with financial need, that attend schools that are not participating and/or not eligible to participate as a host site for Virginia College Application Week, should talk with their counselor or advisor/coach.
-Many institutions have their own application fee waiver process that students may be eligible for.
+Many institutions have their own application fee waiver process that students can use.
 In addition, most institutions accept application fee waivers from ACT and/or SAT/College Board.

 Higher education institutions are invited to support VCAW host sites in a variety of ways, including: